evilb4k4/week1-homework/README.md

 ## Author Adan Rabadan March 7 2017

-This a repository for all my assignment for week 1 of 201.
+This is a repository for all my assignment for week 1 of 201.